 6.7.6 Findings.
 Decisions of the Hearing Panel shall be made by majority vote which shall not be revealed to either the student or the instructor.
-Upon completion of the hearing, the Associate Provost will communicate the Panel’s decision via letter to the student, the instructor, the Provost and Vice President for Academic Affairs, and the instructor’s department chairperson within two (2) school days of completion of the hearing.
+Upon completion of the hearing, the Associate Provost will communicate the Panel’s decision via letter to the student, the instructor, the Provost and Vice President for Academic Affairs, and the instructor’s department chairperson within three (3) school days of completion of the hearing.

 a.
 Findings of the Panel.
 The Panel may render one of two decisions:

 1) That a grade which has been appealed be changed with specific designation of the new grade;